wp-plugins/role-based-help-notes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Help Notes/Posts dedicated per role.
+Help Notes/Posts private to assigned users of a wordpress role.

 == Description ==

+Do you want to give users a private area to share information based on a role they have been assigned?

-This plugin allows you to quickly create a custom post type for user roles.
+...this plugin allows you to quickly create a custom post type for user roles.
 This allows users, with a specific role, the ability to create and edit their own 'help notes' providing a private set of notes for use.
 It can be used for anything else that fits with that role (e.g. creating minutes-of-meetings notes etc...).

-To add new roles to the basic wordpress roles (Administrator, Editor, Subscriber ..etc) you will need to use another plugin refer to [Roles_and_Capabilities](http://codex.wordpress.org/Roles_and_Capabilities) and Resources..
+To add new roles to the basic wordpress roles (Administrator, Editor, Subscriber ..etc) you will need to use another plugin refer to [Roles_and_Capabilities](http://codex.wordpress.org/Roles_and_Capabilities#Resources) and Resources..
 Plugins.
 You can then use one of these plugins (e.g. [User Role Editor](http://wordpress.org/extend/plugins/user-role-editor/ "User Role Editor")) to allocate users to multiple roles.

 So if you want to quickly give a group a private area to share and post ideas/notes ..
 1. Create a new role.